Medical Malpractice Lawyer in Columbus

 Non-economic Damages

-These damages are similar to economic damages in that they are designed to compensate for the patients suffering.
+These damages are similar to economic damages in that they are designed to compensate the insurance company for the patients suffering.
 However, unlike economic damages, non-economic damages are not easy to quantify in dollar amounts.
 They include:

 • Physical and mental anguish